comet-toolkit/comet_website/content/user-guide/training/LPS/index.md

     content:
       items:
         - title: Hands-on training session at LPS
-          text: On this page you'll find links to the training material for the CoMet tutorial held at ESA's Living Planet Symposium 2025.
+          text: "On this page you'll find links to the training material for the CoMet tutorial held at ESA's Living Planet Symposium 2025.
             The session covers key concepts around uncertainties, with guided exercises using the CoMet toolkit. \n

             💡 Participants will:\n